drittich/windows-key-disabler/README.md

 # WindowsKeyDisabler
-A windows tray utility for temporarily disabling the Windows key.
+A windows tray utility for gamers that temporarily disables the Windows key.

 ## Description